Scalable Posterior Uncertainty for Flexible Density-Based Clustering: Theoretical guarantees

+Theorem~\ref{thm:density_rates_local} links the rate $\varepsilon_n$ to contraction of the MPD.
+Specifically, the contraction rate of $\Pi_n$ in the metric $d$ is mediated by the smoothness of the parametrization $\theta\mapsto f_\theta$, with greater smoothness yielding a faster rate.
+We also note that, while we do not report these extensions, inspection of our proof in the Appendix shows that strengthening the result to almost sure contraction (given almost sure convergence of the baseline estimator) and weakening it to simple consistency (replacing $\tilde\varepsilon_n$ with any constant $\varepsilon>0$) are both straightforward.

-We now turn to clustering consistency.\footnote{From this point on we fix the level $t=c$ and omit $c$ from the notation.
-Without loss of generality, we also treat $\Pi_n$ as a distribution over densities rather than parameters.} We assume that the true density $f_*$ and all densities in the model class belong to a regular class of functions whose level sets have a finite number of path-connected components, and denote by \( \mathcal C(f_*)=\{C_1(f_*),\dots,C_{k_{f_*}}(f_*)\} \) the clusters of the true density.
+We now turn to consistency of the MPD applied to level set clustering.
+Preliminarily, we fix the level threshold $t=c$ and omit $c$ from the notation.
+Without loss of generality, we also treat $\Pi_n$ as a distribution over densities rather than parameters, making it possible to apply our result to any MPD (not just our score-based instantiation) for which density contraction has been studied.
+From now on, we also implicitly assume that the true density $f_*$ and all densities in the model class belong to a regular class of functions whose level sets have a finite number of path-connected components, and denote by \( \mathcal{C}(f_*)=\{C_1(f_*),\ldots,C_{k_{f_*}}(f_*)\} \) the true clusters.
+Throughout, let $A\triangle B := (A\setminus B)\cup(B\setminus A)$ denote the symmetric difference between sets $A$ and $B$, $\|f-f'\|_{\mathcal{L}^\infty}:=\sup_{x\in\mathcal{X}}|f(x)-f'(x)|$ the sup-norm distance between any two densities $f,f'$, and $S_k$ the set of permutations of $\{1,\ldots,k\}$.
+Moreover, we state the following conditions on the true density for future reference.